The defence of Impossibility

 In Victoria, the law contains attempt provisions that consider impossibility irrelevant to criminal attempt in some circumstances.
 Section 321N(3) of the Crimes Act 1958 (Vic) states that a person may be guilty of attempting to commit an offence despite the existence of facts, of which he or she is unaware, that make the commission of the offence attempted impossible.
 The words ‘may’ in subsection 3 leaves space for the defence of impossibility to apply where what the attempter ‘did’, amounted to a less serious ‘attempt’ crime.

-Impossibility can also provide a mitigating factor; the courts are sometimes willing to take into account both the seriousness of the attempted offence and the likelihood of its achievement when adjudicating matters: see R v Peckover and R v Taouk (1992).
+Impossibility can also provide a mitigating factor; the courts are sometimes willing to take into account both the seriousness of the attempted offence and the likelihood of its achievement when adjudicating matters: see Regina v Peckover and Regina v Taouk (1992).

 Depending on the circumstances of an alleged offence, it may be possible to defend the charge based on impossibility.
 As is always the case, the above document cannot be considered legal advice.
 If you have been charged with a criminal offence, you should call our office to speak to one our specialist criminal lawyers today, to see if this, or any other defence applies to your case.